thiago4go/dapr-workshop/docs/challenge-3/python.md

 ### Overview

-On our third challenge, our goal will be to update the state store with all the events from our order.
-For that, we will:
+In this challenge, the goal is to update the state store with all the events from our order.
+For that, you will:

-- Update our order with the following event states:
+- Update the order with the following event states:

 ```text
 Sent to kitchen